 This is a response to your March 18, 2013 letter to the U.S. Environmental Protection Agency (EPA) soliciting comments regarding any significant issues that may have arisen on the Great Egg Harbor Inlet to Townsends Inlet Hurricane and Storm Damage Reduction Project subsequent to the filing of the document: "Great Egg Harbor Inlet to Townsends Inlet, Final Feasibility Report and Integrated Environmental Impact Statement (EIS) (CEQ# 020033)."
-In your letter you clarified that no actual physical construction has taken place on the project, however the project is currently within the construction phase and the US Army Corps of Engineers (Corps) is working towards the execution of a Project Partnership Agreement (PPA) with the New Jersey Department of Environmental Protection.
+In your letter you clarified that no actual physical construction has taken place on the project, however the project is currently within the execution of a Project Partnership Agreement (PPA) with the New Jersey Department of Environmental Protection.
 Further, the project may receive funding from the Disaster Relief Appropriations Act of 2013.
 You have requested that the EPA provide comments on any significant issues or policy changes that may have an impact on the project.
 The review that is currently being conducted will be included in a Limited Re-evaluation Report (LRR).
 There are currently no significant changes to the scope of the project from when the EIS was reviewed and commented on by the EPA on February 28, 2002.